Try adjusting your search terms

 You can learn more about the mission, vision, and values of Stonehill Communities by visiting their dedicated page on their website.
 This section provides insights into the guiding principles that shape the community's approach to care.

 The Benevolent Foundation is a charitable organization that supports residents of Stonehill Communities who may need financial assistance.
 It aims to ensure that all residents can receive the care they need, regardless of their financial situation.
+It also supports the long-term sustainability and growth of Stonehill Communities.

 The Board of Directors impacts Stonehill Communities by providing governance and strategic oversight.
 They ensure that the community remains true to its mission while adapting to the changing needs of its residents.